Tautological systems, homogeneous spaces and the holonomic rank problem

-We fix notations for the entirety of \cref{sec:nonVanishingCriteria}.
+We continue with the setup of the previous section.
 Let $G'$ be a connected linear algebraic group acting on a smooth connected algebraic variety $Y$.
 Denote by $\mathfrak g'$ the Lie algebra of $G'$ and by $\mathcal U(\mathfrak g')$ its universal enveloping algebra.
 Every element $\xi$ of $\mathfrak g'$ induces a vector field $Z_Y(\xi) \in \Gamma(Y,\Theta_Y)$ by \cref{lem:defEquivVF}, and this map extends to a homomorphism of $\O_Y$-modules

 via $Z_Y(f \otimes \xi) = f Z_Y(\xi)$ for $f \in \O_Y$, $\xi \in \mathfrak g'$.

 \begin{dfn} Given the $G'$-variety $Y$, we define

 which has the structure of an associative $\C$-algebra with multiplication given by